personal finance Books

 financial Tools and Products

-Life insurance: HAVEN LIFE and POLICYGENIUS.
-It's becoming easier to get life insurance online.
-If you're in good health, you can get up to $2 million of term life insurance without a medical exam through HavenLife.
-Policygenius also offers other types of insurance policies as well.
-For those who prefer having the guidance of an insurance professional, seek out an independent agent.
+Life insurance: It's becoming easier to get life insurance online, and my two picks are HAVEN LIFE and POLICYGENIUS.
+If you're in good health currently and have a clean medical history, you can get term life insurance quickly through these two platforms.
+(PolicyGenius also offers other types of insurance policies as well.)
+For those who prefer having the guidance and personal touch of an insurance professional, seek out an independent agent.

 Robo-advisor: BETTERMENT and WEALTHFRONT.
 Robo-advisors are my preferred method of investment management for most investors in their 20s and 30s, and these are my top two picks.
 For a small fee (0.25% annually for both Betterment and Wealthfront), the robo-advisor automatically invests your money and rebalances your portfolio according to criteria you define — a time-efficient and cost-efficient solution for investing.